xiaobai/dotfiles/README.md

 ## Installation

+First and foremost, please make sure you have all the dependencies installed.

-This is easy.
+Installation is easy.
 First, clone the repository somewhere on your machine:
 ```
 git clone git@github.com:xiaobai/dotfiles.git dootFiles
 ```